project-everest/everparse/doc/build.rst

 3. Run ``./everest -j 1 FStar make karamel make`` to build F\* and KaRaMeL.
 The ``-j`` option introduces a parallelism factor.
-You can also speed up the build by skipping F\*, KaRaMeL and EverCrypt library proofs by setting the ``OTHERFLAGS`` environment variable to ``"--admit_smt_queries true"``.
+You can also speed up the build by skipping F\* and KaRaMeL library proofs by setting the ``OTHERFLAGS`` environment variable to ``"--admit_smt_queries true"``.